Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 Place of Business

-Minimum Capital Requirement (Rs.)
+Annual Minimum Capital Requirement (Rs.)

 Shopping Malls, Star Class Hotels and International Airports